btrekkie/eink-server/README.md

 * Some flexibility is sacrificed.

 A server is implemented by subclassing the `Server` class.
-The base class declares a `render()` method, which is overriden to return an image indicating the content to display.
+The base class declares a `render()` method, which is overridden to return an image indicating the content to display.
 Images are represented as Pillow library `Image` objects. `Servers` also have methods indicating how often the content should be updated.
 This informs the Inkplate device how often to query the server.